ssvlabs/ssv-network/README.md

 In `.env` file, remember to set `SSVNETWORK_PROXY_ADDRESS` with the address of the `SSVNetwork` proxy contract.

-**Important**

-Pay special attention when changing storage layout, for example adding new storage variables in `SSVNetwork` (base) contract.

-There is a state variable `uint256[50] __gap;` that you should reduce the size according to the size of the new variables added.
-More info: [Storage Gaps](https://docs.openzeppelin.com/upgrades-plugins/1.x/writing-upgradeable#storage-gaps)

 To validate the upgrade before running it:

 ```sh